iwittkau/hb-news-bot/README.md

+# ARCHIVED

+**This project has been archived because the official accounts joined Mastodon and I stopped using this bot.**

 # 🤖 hb-press-bot

 This is running on a server and posting news from [Medienservice der Senatskanzlei](https://www.senatspressestelle.bremen.de/) ("Bremen Senate Chancellery Mediaservice") to the [Senatspressestelle inoffiziell](https://norden.social/web/accounts/107096555807402379#) Mastodon account.